-1. When copying someone else's texts, pictures, graphs, etc., obey the rules set out by your department, for example, in the thesis regulations.
-Sometimes you have to put them between quotes, or use a clearly different lay-out.
-Always mention their author and origin, using one of the common or prescribed ways to indicate references.

-2. If you want to reproduce someone else's thoughts, considerations, ideas, etc., in your own words without using literal quotes, make unambiguously clear who is the source of these ideas and avoid giving the impression they may be attributed to you

-3. Be even more cautious when copying texts from the internet.
+- 1. When copying someone else's texts, pictures, graphs, etc., including texts generated via software such as AI software, obey the rules set out by your department, for example, in the thesis regulations.
+As a rule, you should generally put the text between quotes.
+In certain cases, a clearly different lay-out may be used..
+Always mention their author and origin, using one of the common or prescribed ways to indicate references. - 2.
+If you want to reproduce someone else's thoughts, considerations, ideas, etc., in your own words without using literal quotes, make unambiguously clear who is the source of these ideas and avoid giving the impression they may be attributed to you - 3.
+Be even more cautious when copying texts from the internet.
 Take Wikipedia as an example: the author is usually unknown, but the article may well be plagiarised, in part or in full.
-Avoid copying texts from unknown authors, even if you mention the source you used.

-4. When you partially copy texts, be careful not to change their meaning by leaving out sentences or parts of sentences, or by turning them around, etc. If you do not have the original version of a text and therefore must rely on a reproduction by someone else, make this clear as well; if it turns out the original author has been quoted incorrectly, it will then be clear who made the mistake.

-5. If others have contributed to your work, for instance by carrying out experiments, preparing illustrations, etc., you should mention this too.
+In general, avoid copying texts from unknown authors, even if you mention the source you used.
+Also, texts generated via AI software, such as ChatGPT, you cannot just copy as your own. - 4.
+When you partially copy texts, be careful not to change their meaning by leaving out sentences or parts of sentences, or by turning them around, etc. If you do not have the original version of a text and therefore must rely on a reproduction by someone else, make this clear as well; if it turns out the original author has been quoted incorrectly, it will then be clear who made the mistake. - 5.
+If others have contributed to your work, for instance by carrying out experiments, preparing illustrations, etc., you should mention this too.
 This does not apply to advice and comments from your supervisor, nor if someone proofreads your text for style, grammar and spelling errors.
-In some cases, relevant rules are set out in departmental regulations.

-6. In some cases, even citing your own work may be considered plagiarism (sometimes called 'autoplagiarism').
+In some cases, relevant rules are set out in departmental regulations. - 6.
+In some cases, even citing your own work may be considered plagiarism (sometimes called 'autoplagiarism').
 When you largely copy a paper you have produced for a prior assignment and then submit it again for another assignment, you deliver only one performance instead of the required two.
 This will not always be considered problematic, but you should discuss it with the lecturer involved.

-7. Strictly speaking, composing a thesis, for example, largely from acknowledged quotations does not result in plagiarism.
+- 7. Strictly speaking, composing a thesis, for example, largely from acknowledged quotations does not result in plagiarism.
 Yet, few teachers will accept your paper if your contribution is limited to cutting and pasting texts.
+After all, teachers will hold you to the learning objectives of a unit of study.
 Moreover, very long quotations may violate copyrights.
-If work by others in its entirety is essential for your paper, then refer to it, possibly with a short summary of its contents, without quoting from it.

-8. If a paper or thesis was written in co-operation between several students, make clear, as far as possible, who authored the various parts.

-9. In principle, the same set of rules applies to copying computer programmes.
+If work by others in its entirety is essential for your paper, then refer to it, possibly with a short summary of its contents, without quoting from it. - 8.
+If a paper or thesis was written in co-operation between several students, make clear, as far as possible, who authored the various parts. - 9.
+In principle, the same set of rules applies to copying computer programmes.
 Using standardised procedures that are common to many applications, there is no question of plagiarism; in such cases, the original author is often unknown.
 It is a different matter if you copy the underlying idea or the approach of a whole programme, even if it is developed somewhat differently.
 When comparing it to ordinary language, the use of words and common sentences is not plagiarism, but copying whole paragraphs or the underlying ideas and thoughts is.